mtov/engsoftmoderna/en/chapter2.md

 \index{Sprint Retrospective}
 \index{Scrum!Retrospective}

 The **Retrospective** is the concluding event of a sprint.
-This meeting is held to reflect on the completed sprint and to identify any possible improvements related to the process, team, interrelationships, and employed practices and tools.
+This meeting is held to reflect on the completed sprint and to identify possible improvements related to the process, team interrelationships, and employed practices and tools.
 For instance, as a result of the retrospective, the team might recommend the need for punctuality and consistent attendance at daily stand-up meetings, particularly if lateness has previously been an issue.
-It's also important to note that the primary aim of a retrospective is not to trigger complaints or heated discussions between team members.
+It's also important to note that the aim of a retrospective is not to trigger complaints or having heated discussions among team members.
 Instead, more critical points should be addressed separately, either in other meetings or under the supervision of managers.
 Once the retrospective is completed, the cycle begins again with the following sprint.

 \index{Time-box}
 \index{Scrum!Time-box}
 A significant aspect of Scrum events is their fixed duration, also known as the **time-box** of the event.
 That's why this term frequently appears in Scrum literature.
 For instance, consider a quote from the official Scrum Guide (2017 version):
-"The heart of Scrum is a sprint, a time-box of one month or less during which a *Done*, useable,and potentially releasable product increment is created" ([link](https://www.scrum.org/resources/scrum-guide)).
+"The heart of Scrum is a sprint, a time-box of one month or less during which a *Done*, useable, and potentially releasable product increment is created" ([link](https://www.scrum.org/resources/scrum-guide)).
-The objective of defining *time-boxes* is to maintain a steady workflow, encourage team commitment to the sprint's success, and avoid diversion from the sprint goal.
+The objective of defining time-boxes is to maintain a steady workflow, encourage team commitment to the sprint's success, and avoid diversion from the sprint goal.

-Here's a summarizing table of the time-boxes associated with Scrum events.
+Next, we show a table with the time-boxes associated with Scrum events.
 When events have a maximum time-box (like sprint planning), the maximum value applies to a one-month sprint.
-Thus, in the case of shorter sprints, the respective time-box should also be adjusted accordingly.
+Thus, in the case of shorter sprints, the respective time-box should be adjusted accordingly.

  **Event**                **Time-box**